- No Covid tests or Covid vaccination records are required to enter.

 No need to vaccinate for healthy Cuba

-As of Thursday 9 April 2020 , no vaccinations or immunizations are necessary to visit Cuba.
-Cuba is not considered a risk country for zika, dengue, COVID-19, hepatitis B, malaria, typhoid, and other tropical diseases.
+There are no vaccinations or immunizations are necessary to visit Cuba.
+Cuba is not considered a risk country for zika, dengue, hepatitis B, malaria, typhoid, and other tropical diseases.

 What about Zika virus in Cuba?
 Is there Zika in Havana?

 The Centers for Disease Control and Prevention has removed concerns for Zika virus in Cuba.
 It recommends that travelers protect themselves from mosquito bites.

 What medical planning is required before travel to Cuba?

 - We welcome and accommodate guests with food allergies and sensitivities.
 We request that visitors at risk of anaphylaxis bring antidotes.

 - While most foreign guests and Cubans have no problems with the water, we recommend you drink bottled water at all times.
 We supply bottled water on transport during your excursions.

 - A doctor or nurse is available to participants throughout the tour either at your hotel, at a nearby clinic or en route to destinations.

 - If you use prescription drugs bring a two-week supply and keep medication in original container.

 - Cuba has a zero-tolerance policy against narcotics and illicit drugs.